marielin/marielin.github.io/articles/rp.md

 - Pixelmator

 # article
 Reflections Projections is a tech conference hosted every autumn at the University of Illinois at Urbana-Champaign.
 In 2014 I joined the Reflections Projections team as a co-lead of the print media team, and I quickly took charge as the main designer.
+My biggest contributions were the annual conference logo, the program, and the video dashboard.

+## Logo

+## Program

+## Video Dashboard